Central Bank of Cyprus: Role of the Governor of the Central Bank of Cyprus

 The Governor of the Central Bank of Cyprus is the highest official in the Central Bank of Cyprus and is appointed by the President of the Republic.
 The position was established in 1963 when the Central Bank of Cyprus was established.
 The convention is for the Governor to serve a term of five years, but this is renewable.

-The Governor has the responsibility of chairing the meetings of the Central Bank's Governing Council and Board of Directors.
-He or she had the responsibility for setting the Central Bank's policy in relation to the Cypriot economy, but this responsibility passed to the President of the European Central Bank on 1 January 2008, which is also the date that Cyprus changed over to the euro from the Cypriot pound.
-The Governor is a member of the Governing Board of the European Central Bank.
+The Governor has the responsibility of chairing the meetings of the Central Bank's Governing Council and Board of Directors and is a member of the Governing Board of the European Central Bank.
+The Governor had the responsibility for setting the Central Bank's policy in relation to the Cypriot economy, but this responsibility passed to the President of the European Central Bank on 1 January 2008, which is also the date that Cyprus changed over to the euro from the Cypriot pound.